|Immigration, Race/Ethnicity, Social Inequality, Culture, Asian American Studies|

-Jennifer Lee is currently completing a book manuscript with Min Zhou, tentatively titled, What is Cultural about Asian Americans' Academic Achievement? in which she and Zhou address the question: Why do second-generation Asians exhibit exceptional academic outcomes, even when controlling for socioeconomic factors like parental education, occupation, and income?
-To tackle this vexing question, they address the "Tiger Mother" controversy by bringing together research in culture, immigration, race/ethnicity, and social psychology in a novel way.
+Jennifer Lee's newest book, titled, Asian American Achievement Paradox, will be published in 2015.
+In the book, she and Min Zhou tackle the vexing question: Why do second-generation Asians exhibit exceptional academic outcomes, even when controlling for socioeconomic factors like parental education, occupation, income, and residential segregation?
+They bring culture back into the debate about second-generation outcomes and address the "Tiger Mother" controversy head on by bridging research in immigration, race/ethnicity, and social psychology in a novel way.

 Building on the cultural concept of frames, they explain how Chinese and Vietnamese immigrant parents and their children frame success, how "success frames" differ by ethnicity, and how frames are supported by institutional and ethnic resources.
 Greater access to resources help second-generation Chinese and Vietnamese from disadvantaged class backgrounds override their low parental human capital.
 Moreover, Asian American students benefit from a "stereotype promise" -- the promise of being viewed through the lens of a positive stereotype that leads one to perform in such a way that confirms the positive stereotype, thereby boosting performance.
 As a result, Asian American students gain an advantage over their non-Asian peers in the context of U.S. schools.
 No other scholar has been as vocal nor as effective as Jennifer Lee in refuting the fallacious claims about the superiority of Asian culture or the simplistic argument that Asian Americans value education more than other groups.